Raphael Semmes: Confederate service

 Semmes' command of Sumter lasted only six months, but during that time he ranged wide, raiding US commercial shipping in both the Caribbean Sea and Atlantic Ocean; his actions accounted for the loss of 18 merchant vessels, while always eluding pursuit by Union warships.
 By January 1862, Sumter required a major overhaul.
 Semmes' crew surveyed the vessel while in neutral Gibraltar and determined that the repairs to her boilers were too extensive to be completed there.
 Semmes paid off the crew and laid up the vessel.
-US Navy vessels maintained a vigil outside the harbor until she was disarmed and sold at auction in December 1862, eventually being renamed and converted to a blockade runner.
+Prevented by the efforts of the US consul from buying coal in Gibraltar, Semmes dispatched the ship's paymaster to Cadiz, Spain to purchase fuel.
+When the Southern agent stopped in Tangier, Morocco, he was arrested by the US consul.
+This sparked a minor diplomatic crisis known as the Tangier Difficulty, and Semmes strenuosly applied himself through diplomatic channels to obtain his crewman's release, but his efforts were unsuccessful.
+US Navy vessels maintained a vigil outside the harbor until the Sumter was disarmed and sold at auction in December 1862, eventually being renamed and converted to a blockade runner.